foreignfilm/hex2uicolor/README.md

-Hex2UIColor OS X Service
+HEX2UIColor OS X Service
 ===================

-HEX to UIColor OS X Service lets you convert #RRGGBB (HEX) colours to UIColor declarations, in two clicks, from your contextual menu.
+HEX2UIColor OS X Service lets you convert #RRGGBB (HEX) colour strings to UIColor declarations, in two clicks, from your contextual menu.

 This is useful for web developers (who are used to the #RRGGBB web colour format) working on Cocoa [Touch] applications, which requre colours to be defined in a specific UIColor format.